AdobeDocs/campaign-web-learn.en/help/design-the-delivery/create-and-improve-email-content-with-the-content-assistant.md

 ---
 # Create and improve email content with the Content Assistant

-Learn how to use the generative AI-powered content assistant to create and enhance the email content, optimizing your email deliveries to better resonate with your audience.
+Learn how to use the generative AI-powered content assistant to create and enhance the email content.

 >[!NOTE]
 >